twidi/django-adv-cache-tag/README.rst

 arguments passed to the templatetag.

-With ``django-adv-cache-tag`` you can do this with versioning, by manage your own version as the last argument to the templetag.
+With ``django-adv-cache-tag`` you can do this with versioning, by manage your own version as the last argument to the templatetag.
 But if you want to use the power of the versioning system of ``django-adv-cache-tag``, it can be too verbose: